Permissions

 Revoke permissions on a schema from a role:

-REVOKE CREATE, DDL, USAGE, SUPERUSER FROM role_name;
+REVOKE CREATE, USAGE, SUPERUSER ON SCHEMA schema_name FROM role_name;

 Revoke permissions on specific objects (table, view, foreign table, or catalog) from a role: